 These firewall rules will stop a lot of attacks on your web site.
-Just return to your CloudFlare account in a 24 hours and look at the Firewall Events log at the bottom of the Firewall page.
+Just return to your CloudFlare account in 24 hours and look at the Firewall Events log at the bottom of the Firewall page.
 You will see at least a dozen attacks blocked by these rules.
 Don’t take it personally, these attackers most likely do not know you.
 They most likely just want to add your web server to their army of ’bots for more nefarious purposes.

 However, this is not 100% protection for your WordPress site.
 Some additional things you can do to protect your site are: